omarryhan/spotilities/README.md

 ## Features

-1. Generate track recommendations based on:
+**1. Generate track recommendations based on:**

 - Seed tracks
 - Tunable attributes:
   - Acousticness
   - Danceability
   - Duration
   - Energy
   - Instrumentalness
   - Liveness
   - Loudness
   - Popularity
   - Speechiness
   - Tempo
   - Valence

-2. Your top tracks and artists of 1 month, 3 month and a year
+**2. Your top tracks and artists of 1 month, 3 month and a year:**

-3. List your playlists and tracks with more info than Spotify provides e.g.
+**3. List your playlists and tracks with more info than Spotify provides e.g.:**

 - General musical attributes
   - Playlist/track valence
   - Playlist/track popularity
   - Playlist/track energy
   - Playlist/track danceability
-  - And for the musicians out there,
+- And for the musicians out there:
   - Key signature of the track
   - Tempo of the track

 Note: Playback feature only works for premium accounts